joindeed/prisma-auth/README.md

-# This is a mere PoC!!!
-Not production-ready!
-API will change!
+# Not production-ready!
+API might change!

 **What?**: declarative authorisation middleware that operates on Prisma level (and not graphql resolver level).